Get to the root of what scares you and produce the sketch of a submission-ready story in this two-week workshop.

 When: This class is not currently enrolling.
 To be notified when it is offered again, Click Here

-And in this three-week workshop, award-winning writer Gemma Files will help you get to the root of your fears.
+And in this two-week workshop, award-winning writer Gemma Files will help you find your own.

 What This Class Covers

-Fear is a universal emotion.
-This week, you’ll access your own specific memories of instances in which you have been personally frightened.
+This week, you’ll access your own specific memories of instances in which you have been personally disturbed, frightened, made aware of a sense of wrongness.
 Sometimes these will be practical instances—bad experiences and related traumas, injuries, threats—but others will be more tenuous, the sort of fears you may remember from your childhood: theoretical fears, metaphorical fears, the fears of fairytale and folklore, urban legend and rumour, anecdote and misheard information.

 Assignment: Rank these fears in ascending order, fashion potential story pitches around three to five of what you consider the most potent, and submit them for feedback.